Buddhafield is committed as a community to the practice of Buddhist precepts, loving-kindness, and awareness, and to act from this basis.

-This subset of the Inclusivity team creating a flexible and adaptable approach to ensure that a full range of individuals with physical or psychological ‘impairments’ are able to contribute and participate on an equal footing in Buddhafield’s culture and processes.
+This subset of the Inclusivity team focuses on creating a flexible and adaptable approach to ensure that as wider range of individuals as possible with physical or psychological ‘impairments’ are able to contribute and participate on an equal footing in Buddhafield’s culture and processes.

 *this term covers those whose sense of gender exists outside of the binary notions of male and female and can, for the purpose of this introduction, include those who are genderqueer, genderfluid, agender, etc.

 You can contact the Inclusivity team via email